Re-illustrating Histories and Voices

 We identified illustrators whose life experiences and practice are concerned in some aspect with the representation race, gender, sexuality, class, religion and landscape.
 These interviews will focus on the illustrator presenting a critical analysis of one historical example of illustration practice that has addressed representation of difference positively and a reflection on how this has influenced their own illustration practice.

-The films were created as part of the theory and contextual units for 1st and 2nd year Illustration students at UAL Camberwell College of Arts.
+The films were created as part of the theory and contextual units for 1st year Illustration students at UAL Camberwell College of Arts.
+They were used within a series of workshops to help students understand the position of their illustration practice within a social/political/cultural context and how their decisions as illustrators carry meaning within this context.